TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

    Description
-         The is the token used on the page, which should be substituted with the current users UID IF a front-end user is logged in!
+         The is the token used on the page, which should be substituted with the current users UID *if* a front-end user is logged in!
 If no login, the substitution will not happen.

          This value has no default value and only if you specify a value for